-Performance of two extracts from one play (students may contribute as performer or designer)
+Performance of two extracts from one play.

 For a career in performance or on the technical side, it is normally necessary to think in terms of further study.
-You could go on to take an AS or A2 level in Drama and Theatre Studies or a BTEC National Certificate or Diploma in Performing Arts or the Level 3 Creative and Media Course.
+You could go on to take an A Level in Drama and Theatre, or a vocational course that suits your interests.
+You can then go on to study at University or a drama school/college.